KentStateWeb/rwd/common-patterns/index.md

 ----

 ## Stacked Navigation

+Navigation is stacked by default and at larger screens, the navigation floats horizontally.

 <iframe height='268' scrolling='no' src='//codepen.io/challahan/embed/YqrjpV/?height=268&theme-id=0&default-tab=result' frameborder='no' allowtransparency='true' allowfullscreen='true' style='width: 100%;'>See the Pen <a href='http://codepen.io/challahan/pen/YqrjpV/'>Stacked Top Link Navigation (Forked from Brad Frost)</a> by Christopher Hallahan (<a href='http://codepen.io/challahan'>@challahan</a>) on <a href='http://codepen.io'>CodePen</a>.
 </iframe>